-On Shahrukh Khan’s 55th birthday here are 9 films of his that break away from his iconic King Of Romance title, and while no can romance like the Badshah, it is always a delight to watch him do stuff that breaks apart from his quintessential persona.
-Some of these films, despite having a romantic premise, aren’t infused with his standard cutesy lover-boy essence and prove that he is an actor of high calibre.
+Ahead of the release of the Shah Rukh Khan-Deepika Padukone-John Abraham starrer Pathaan, here are 9 Shah Rukh Khan movies of his that break away from his iconic King Of Romance title, and while no can romance like the Badshah, it is always a delight to watch him do stuff that breaks apart from his quintessential persona.
+Some of these films, despite having a romantic premise, aren't infused with his standard cutesy lover-boy essence and prove that he is an actor of high calibre.

 1. Maya Memsaab: The 1993 film is a mysterious drama starring Deepa Sahi, Farooq Sheikh and SRK, who plays the role of a passionate young man named Lalit who is having an illegitimate affair with Deepa Sahi's character Maya, who is married to Dr Charu Das (Farooq Sheikh).
 Maya has an insatiable hunger that she tries to satisfy by indulging in extra-marital affairs; first with Rudra (Raj Babbar) and then with Lalit.
 The film is devoid of any grand gestures of love that we see usually when it comes to the King Of Hearts, but he is magnificent in this movie.
 There is a childlike joy in him that is unwittingly contagious, making you smile helplessly.
 He plays a mundane partner who can find happiness merely by being in the arms of his lover.
 Shahrukh's role, despite being quite small, leaves an impact only because of how subtly yet splendidly the actor pulls it off.